reuixiy/hugo-theme-meme/README.md

+English |
+<a href="README.zh-cn.md">简体中文</a>

 <div align="center"><img src="https://raw.githubusercontent.com/reuixiy/hugo-theme-meme/master/static/icons/apple-touch-icon.png" /></div>

 # <div align="center">MemE</div>

 ## Description

-MemE is a powerful and highly customizable [GoHugo](https://github.com/gohugoio/hugo) *blog* theme.

-MemE focus on elegance, code correctness, minimalist theme and simplicity. <sup>[1]</sup>
+MemE is a powerful and highly customizable [GoHugo](https://github.com/gohugoio/hugo) theme for personal blogs.
+MemE focuses on elegance, simplicity, modernity, and code correctness.
 Also, I hope you would enjoy MemE like a meme and share MemE like a meme!
 Just like what your blog and articles do! 😝 Live demo: https://meme-test.netlify.com

 ## Features